sheldonhull/sheldonhull.hugo/content/notes/development/powershell/_index.md

 ## Load Functions from a Folder

-Prefer to use modules, but for quick adhoc work, you can organize your work in a folder and use a subfolder called functions.
+Prefer to use modules, but for quick ad hoc work, you can organize your work in a folder and use a subfolder called functions.
 I find this better than trying to create one large script file with multiple functions in it.

 ```powershell
 $FunctionsFolder = Join-Path $toolsDir 'functions'